Carillons (Williams): Music

+The third movement was added in 1973 and is in the style of an unaccompanied cadenza which adds to the soloistic display of the piece.

 Publication

 Carillons has been published by Curiad, Caernarfon.

 Recordings

 Carillons was recorded by Anthony Camden (oboe) with the London Symphony Orchestra conducted by David Atherton in 1974 (His Master's Voice ASD3006), and re-issued in 1995 (Lyrita SRCD323).
 The recording was one of a series of recordings of Williams' works in the 1970s to promote her work, made with the help of the Welsh Arts Council.